 In this subsection, we describe a shared matching pursuit process for selecting the basis elements $\mathbf{B} = (B_i, i = 1, ..., n)$ .
 The process couples matching pursuit [14] with projection pursuit [9].
-The shared sketch learning algorithm is an approximation to it.
+The matching pursuit is used to encode each training image.
+The projection pursuit is used to estimate the probability density of the image by pooling the coefficients produced by the matching pursuit.